SilverKineticsIndustries/w80/README.md

   You should create a .gitconfig file in the repo root folder and fill in all of your git settings for this project.
 The git/.config file has the include for the ./.gitconfig file.

-  I like to use Makefiles to create simple recipies for various tasks you might do during development.
-You can see all the recipies and their explanations by running "make" or "make list"
+  I like to use Makefiles to create simple recipes for various tasks you might do during development.
+You can see all the recipes and their explanations by running "make" or "make list"

   To begin development you can run: